 Children who are born prematurely and those children with lower birth weights are at higher risks of primary teeth enamel hypoplasia.
 The main causes are:

-- Tooth injuries: injuries to teeth like primary teeth can cause problems in the development of permanent teeth.
+- Tooth injuries.
+Injuries to teeth like primary teeth can cause problems in the development of permanent teeth.
 For example, dental injuries that have resulted in tooth dislocation can interrupt matrix development and the calcification stage of the teeth.

-- Brain damage or neurologic causes: children with mental disabilities and lower levels of intelligence are at higher risk of enamel hypoplasia.
+- Brain damage or neurologic causes.
+Children with mental disabilities and lower levels of intelligence are at higher risk of enamel hypoplasia.
 Also, children with brain disorders like cerebral palsy are more prone to this enamel defect.

 Treatment of enamel hypoplasia